The Lava Lamp: Any Truly Groovy '60s Pad Had One. Did Yours?

 Before long, Lava Lamps were flying off the shelves.
 They were popular pieces of home décor at the time.
 Adults and children loved them.
 It wasn’t unusual to go to someone’s home and see a Lava Lamp proudly displayed as a focal point in the room.

-Lava lamps were especially popular with teenagers.
-I remember going to house parties as a teenager and the only light amid the smoke was the soft glow of a psychedelic Lava Lamp.
+Lava lamps were especially popular with teenagers -- at the best house parties, the soft, psychedelic glow of a lava lamp might be the only light amid the smoke.
 Depending on a person’s state of mind, it wasn’t unheard of for someone to get totally lost in the allure of the lamp with all of its mind-blowing, ever-changing, futuristic shape formations.

 Lava Lamps were probably most popular in the 1970s and 1980s but they made a real comeback in the 1990s and are still produced and purchased today.
 They were originally called the “Astro Globe”.
 They have also been referred to as, “Lava Lite”, “Liquid Motion Lamp”, “Bubble Lamp” and “Lava Lite Lamps”.
 In addition to different names over the years, the Lava Lamp has evolved and is now available in a variety of shapes and styles.